-Rosel was a true Eshet Chayil - Woman of Valor, an extraordinary citizena philanthropist, teacher, scholar, mentor, political activist, founder, board leader, and a champion for public education, racial justice and the rights of women.
+WRJ Ner Tamid Member.
+Rosel was a true Eshet Chayil woman of valor, an extraordinary citizen- a philanthropist, teacher, scholar, mentor, political activist, founder, board leader, and a champion for public education, racial justice, and the rights of women.
+Rosel passed away peacefully surrounded by family on September 28, 2017.
 She grew up in Baltimore and settled in Lynchburg, VA with her husband, Elliot Schewel.
 They raised their children in Lynchburg and were a force in the community as well as with their local Reform congregation, Agudath Sholom Synagogue.
+She is survived by her husband, former Sen. Elliot Schewel; by her children, Steve, Michael, and Susan; and her grandchildren, Laura Schewel, Elias Schewel, Abraham Schewel, Benjamin Schewel, and Solomon Schewel.
+She is also survived by a newborn great-grandson just born to Ben and Keri-Elliot Daniel Schewel.

-Rosel was active in Jewish life.
-She was the first woman to serve as president of the Agudath Sholom Synagogue and later as their Chair of the Social Action/Tzedaka/Community Relations Committee.
-She also served as one of the vice presidents of the WRJ Mid-Atlantic district from 1983-1985 and on the Board of Directors of the National Federation of Temple Sisterhoods, now called WRJ.
+Rosel was the first woman to serve as president of the Agudath Sholom Synagogue and later as Chair of the Social Action/Tzedakah/Community Relations Committee.
+She also served as one of the vice presidents of the WRJ Mid-Atlantic District from 1983-1985 and on the Board of Directors of WRJ.